-Provisional definition of Service Robots
+Definition of Service Robots

-With this definition, manipulating industrial robots could also be regarded as service robots, provided they are installed in non-manufacturing operations.
-Service robots may or may not be equipped with an arm structure as is the industrial robot.
-Often, but not always, the service robots are mobile.
+With this definition, manipulating industrial robots (which can be either fixed in place or mobile) could also be regarded as service robots, provided they are installed in non-manufacturing operations.
+Service robots may or may not be equipped with an arm structure as is case with some industrial robots.
+Often, but not always, service robots are mobile.

-Because of their multitude of forms and structures as well as application areas, service robots are not easy to define.
+Due to their multitude of forms and structures as well as application areas, service robots are not easy to define.